Hieroglyphic-Studios/Plexer/README.md

 ## Building

 For 'Git' open a terminal and change directory into the directory for this repository.
-Once inside the proper directory execute the this command:
+Once inside the proper directory execute this command:
 ```
 git clone https://github.com/Hieroglyphic-Studios/Plexer.git
 ```
-Alternatively 'Github Desktop' can be used to clone this repository.
-Once this repository has been cloned, right click 'Plexer.uproject' file and select 'Generate Visual Studio project files'.
+Alternatively, 'Github Desktop' can be used to clone this repository.
+Once this repository has been cloned, right click the 'Plexer.uproject' file and select 'Generate Visual Studio project files'.
-Once the Visual Studio project files have been generated then the project should be build.